getkeops/keops/generic_syntax.md

 **Using the syntax in the PyTorch bindings**

+The example described below is implemented in the example Python script generic_syntax_pytorch.py located in pykeops/examples.
+Python bindings that do not use
+PyTorch are also implemented ; see the script generic_syntax_numpy.py for the corresponding example.

 The Python reduction operations GenericSum.apply and GenericLogSumExp.apply require to input the defined variables and formula as character strings :

 ```python